-- 4.5 It is in practice more likely that the number of enquiries for Major development would be unlikely to be significantly affected by the decision to charge but the above calculation gives an indication of the scale of the additional fee income which might be forthcoming were the fees to be set at the above rates.
-Recognising the width of the band of proposals that fall within the 'small scale Major development' category (it ranges from 10 dwellings up to 199) it might well be appropriate to add in an additional fee category, and further consideration is being given to this aspect. - 4.6 On the basis of the above calculation an additional fee income of £12,010 per annum might be generated from the introduction of such proposals. - 4.7 Combined the two proposals it is estimated would bring an additional fee income of £17,510 in 2013/14.
-For budget planning purposes it might be prudent to assume an income level of say £15,000.
+- 4.4 It is in practice more likely that the number of enquiries for Major development would be unlikely to be significantly affected by the decision to charge but the above calculation gives an indication of the scale of the additional fee income which might be forthcoming were the fees to be set at the above rates.
+Recognising the width of the band of proposals that fall within the 'small scale Major development' category (it ranges from 10 dwellings up to 199) it might well be appropriate to add in an additional fee category, and further consideration is being given to this aspect. - 4.5 On the basis of the above calculation an additional fee income of £12,010 per annum might be generated from the introduction of such proposals. - 4.6 Combined the two proposals it is estimated would bring an additional fee income of £17,510 in 2013/14.
+For budget planning purposes it might be prudent to assume an income level of say £15,000. - 4.7 The comments of the Planning Committee on these proposals are being sought and will be reported to the meeting of Cabinet on 6 February.